-I’m often asked for my opinion on painted upholstery, which I usually field as they come, but I decided I would finally share my opinion in a post.
+I’m often asked for my opinion on painting upholstery, which I usually field as they come, but I decided I would finally share my opinion in a post.

 Before I share my opinion on the subject, let me say that I get it.
 As an unabashed paint enthusiast, I get it.
 You have an old sofa or chair that’s in good shape, but the fabric is ugly or totally the wrong color or has seen better days.
 You have no interest in sewing a slipcover or delving into the world of upholstery.
 And you just can’t afford a replacement right now.
 So, painting it is tempting.